 For those who have already been working in the industry for a minimum of three years, but have never achieved a formal plumbing qualification, a fast-track 6035 assessment can streamline the process of becoming officially certified in the industry.

-This includes being sent a home study pack before completing theory assessments, followed by a series of practical assessments for which 10 days in the training centre are allocated.
+This includes being sent a home study pack before completing theory assessments, followed by a series of practical assessments for which up to 10 days in the training centre are allocated.

 What advanced training is available to plumbers?